jcsteh/osara/readme.md

 ### Note Preview in the MIDI Event List (Windows Only)
 When the MIDI Editor is set to Event List mode, REAPER presents a list with all the events in the current MIDI item.
 When a note gets focus in the list, OSARA will play a preview of the focused note.
+To cancel a note preview, press the control key.

 ### Navigating FX Presets Without Activating Them (Windows Only)
 REAPER's FX preset combo box doesn't allow keyboard users to move through presets without activating them.